 Q: What do you believe to be the most pressing goal or aspect of omnichannel development that companies should understand?

 Jeffery Hartman: Understanding how to provide a proactive service.
 Support has traditionally been reactive… we knew what our customers wanted because we had several support tickets that our call centers managed to identify averages.
-Essentially, we went into a support system, KNOWING what our consumers would likely want, but we didn’t do anything about it to make the consumer’s experience worthwhile!
+So essentially, we went into a support system, KNOWING what our consumers would likely want, but we didn’t do anything about it to make the consumer’s experience worthwhile!

-Jeffery Hartman: Well, at the end of the day, your employees will simply need to understand all the different channels that the brand offers and how to translate the consumer’s journey through these channels.
-Your employees will need to understand the dashboard behind these channels… all the individual data points that were collected before support was requested, during the support call/chat, and thereafter.
+Jeffery Hartman: Well, at the end of the day, your employees will need to understand all the different channels that the brand offers and how to translate the consumer’s journey through these channels.
+Your employees will need to understand the dashboard behind these channels… all the individual data points were collected before support was requested, during the support call/chat, and thereafter.